 Zebra, quagga, and native mussel research efforts on the St. Croix Scenic Riverway and Apostle Islands National Lakeshore

-At the St. Croix National Scenic Riverway, researchers will collect zebra mussel veliger samples from throughout the riverway and analyze them to determine population and reproduction dynamics.
+At the St. Croix National Scenic Riverway, researchers collected zebra mussel veliger samples from throughout the riverway and analyzed them to determine population and reproduction dynamics.

-At the Apostle Islands National Lakeshore, researchers will survey the area to determine the distribution and density of both quagga mussels and zebra mussels.
-Individuals of both species will be collected and genetic analysis will be conducted in order to determine the source populations.
-Researchers will also sample calcium ion concentrations to assess the potential for establishment and growth of invasive mussels.
-Lastly, researchers will revisit native mussel beds that were surveyed in 1992 to assess changes of these sensitive native species in the face of invasive mussels, climate change, and other impacts.
+At the Apostle Islands National Lakeshore, researchers surveyed the area to determine the distribution and density of both quagga mussels and zebra mussels.
+Individuals of both species were collected and genetic analysis was conducted in order to determine the source populations.
+Researchers also sampled calcium ion concentrations to assess the potential for establishment and growth of invasive mussels.
+Lastly, researchers revisited native mussel beds that were surveyed in 1992 to assess changes of these sensitive native species in the face of invasive mussels, climate change, and other impacts.